Children and babies on board

 May travel alone as long as parents or legal guardians arrange for the Unaccompanied Minor service.

 May travel alone.
 If parents or legal guardians so wish, they may arrange for this service on an optional basis.

 - It is important that you buy your ticket only when the service has been confirmed.

 - The child's guardian must present him or herself at the check-in desk, complete the Transport of Minors Form and wait for the departure of the flight with the child.

-- You can cancel the service at no extra charge.
+- You can request to be refunded for the service, with no penalty charge.

 How much does this service cost?

-- Domestic routes in Chile, Peru, Argentina and Ecuador: US$15 per flight.
+- Domestic routes in Chile, Argentina and Ecuador: US$15 per flight.

 - International routes: US$100.